 Choosing an experienced rhinoplasty specialist makes the need for revision nasal surgery less likely, but it is always a possibility.

 Revision nasal surgery typically takes much longer than an initial procedure and may require 3 or more hours.
 General anesthesia or sedation with local anesthesia may be used.
 Surgical techniques used depend greatly on the issues that need to be addressed.
 Both closed and open rhinoplasty may be used during the procedure.
 Closed rhinoplasty means incisions are confined to the inside of the nose, although some corrections may require an open rhinoplasty, in which a small incision is made between the nostrils on the underside of the nose.

 In many cases of revision surgery, additional cartilage is necessary to correct the function or appearance of the nose.
-If the previous surgery removed too much cartilage from the septum, Dr. Hobgood will use cartilage from the ears or from even the ribs and create a cartilage graft to reshape the nose and give it the foundation and support it needs.
+If the previous surgery removed too much cartilage from the septum, Dr. Hobgood will use cartilage from the ears or even the ribs and create a cartilage graft to reshape the nose and give it the foundation and support it needs.
 If cartilage is taken from the ears, the incisions are placed in the crease of the ear and hidden.
-The cartilage harvest technique from the ear in most cases will not alter the appearance of the outer ear in any way.
+The cartilage harvest technique from the ear, in most cases, will not alter the appearance of the outer ear in any way.